 4. Indoor Rock Climbing

 Fun for everyone – whether you are a beginner to rock climbing or an expert.
 Base Camp Wanaka is an adult adventure theme park.
 Try your hand at Bouldering, practice your skills on the advanced wall, or race your friends up the Clip n Go Wall.
 Entry is only $20 plus $5 for shoes.
 It will take you about 40 minutes to walk there.
 TIP: hire a bike for $25 and make the most of your afternoon.
 The cycle will take just 10 minutes from town.

 5. Roy's Peak Hiking Trail

 You may have seen a photo getting around on Instagram from the top of Roy's Peak - there's no doubt that the top of the mountain provides one of the best photo ops in NZ.
 Allow around 5 to 6 hours return to reach the summit of Roy Mountain from Lake Wanaka.
 And an extra hour to wait for all the budding instagrammers to stop posing so you get a chance.
 The track begins 6km from the town centre of Lake Wanaka at the Roys Peak Track carpark.
 More info about Roy's Peak Walking Trail.

 6. Explore Lake Wanaka by Bike

 7. Puzzling World

 Bizarre, cheap and great for a hangover this is one of the Wanaka activities that you just have to do!
 Puzzling World includes a tricky maze, rooms full of illusions and abstract and mind baffling buildings.
-Entry is cheap and Puzzling World is just a 15 minute walk from Base reception.
+Entry to Puzzling World is cheap.

 8. Skydive Wanaka

 Voted by one of our Base veterans as the best exit point in New Zealand.
 With Skydive Wanaka you will gain views of the Southern Alps, New Zealand’s tallest mountain Mt Cook, World Heritage Mt Aspiring National Park, Glaciers, Lakes & Lord of the Rings Country from 15,000ft!

 9. Paddleboard & Kayak